Evidence of a vertical kinematic oscillation beyond the Radcliffe Wave: Results

-If the disk's self-gravity drives the RW, ideally we would expect a phase shift in the velocity by $90^\circ$ with respect to the position, like a simple harmonic oscillator.
+If the disk's self-gravity were found to be driving the RW, we would expect a phase shift in the velocity by $90^\circ$ with respect to the position, as in the case of a simple harmonic oscillator.
 By taking the derivative of the RW model from A20, we can predict where the peaks and troughs should ideally be.
-However, the observed $\widetilde{ V^{`}_{z}}$ distribution is out of phase with such a distribution, as the peaks and dips in the data deviates from the expected, with a phase difference corresponding to around 0.16 kpc in position.
+However, the observed $\widetilde{ V^{`}_{z}}$ distribution is out of phase with such a distribution, as the peaks and dips in the data deviates from the expected, with a phase difference corresponding to around 0.16 kpc in position towards the left.
 This motivated us to extend our analysis beyond the region of RW, to look for signatures of vertical oscillations in the kinematics of young stars and to explore the possibility of the RW being a part of a more global vertical oscillation in the MW disk.